 - Target Funds: Invest in various types of corporate stocks.

-As you can see, there are various risks and rewards involved in mutual funds.
-It’s important that you don’t run head first into deciding what type of mutual fund to invest in.
-You should seek help from your financial advisor.
+There are various risks and rewards involved in mutual funds.
+It is important that you do not run head-first into deciding what type of mutual fund to invest in.

 Here are some questions that you need to ask yourself when researching mutual funds:

 - What tax advantages will you gain?Some mutual funds are more tax-efficient than others.
-Wouldn’t you rather invest in a mutual fund that will gain you some tax advantages.
 No one enjoys it when taxes take a bite out of your money.
 This is especially important if you are planning on using your investments as a regular source of income.
 Make sure to spend time discussing how your mutual funds will affect your taxes.

-The professionals at SOGO are determined to help each and every one of our clients protect and grow their wealth.
+Our professionals are determined to help each and every one of our clients protect and grow their wealth.
 Contact us today for help deciding which mutual funds to invest in.